MGMT100 - LDERSHP & COMMUN IN GRPS (Course Syllabus)

 Prerequisites: Junior or Senior Standing Recommended

 The purpose of this course is to introduce you to the power dynamics in organizations.
-The course is designed so that you will learn concepts that are useful for understanding, analyzing, and harnessing power.
-But beyond discovering ways to extend your own power, influence and political skill in organizations, we will also uncover lessons about ways in which power and politics can blind you, and how to navigate situations in which you are up against powerful people.
-Using a range of theoretical and business articles, cases, exercises, assessments and simulations, we will extract a variety of lessons about power and politics in organizations.
-Topics include political skill, influence, issue selling, change management, networks, hierarchy, political conflict, corruption, coping with intolerable bosses and incivility, and downsizing.
+The course is designed so that you will learn concepts that areuseful for understanding, analyzing, and developing political skill.
+But beyond discovering ways to extend your own power in organizations, we will also uncover lessons about ways in which power and politics can blind you, and how to navigate situations in which you are up against powerful people.
+Using a range of scholarly articles, cases, exercises, assessments and simulations, we will extract a variety of lessons about power and politics in organizations.
+Topics include voice, issue selling, building coalitions and networks, coping with intolerable bosses and incivility, and downsizing.
 Students will be expected to engagein field research for their coursework and final paper, and the course requiresthat students submit assignments for almost every class session.
 Thematically, this course highlights how your relationships with organizational stakeholders and an understanding of the organizational context are crucial to successfully navigating the political terrain of organizations.
 Organizations are inherently political arenas that require social astuteness, and an understanding of the "rules of the game."
 This course is designed for students aiming to develop their leadership, general management and career skills through a better understanding of power and politics, and relates to other courses on these topics in the Management department.

 This course provides an examination of some of the largest busines firms in thePeoples Republic of China, acquainting students with the governance and management (both management structure and management teams) of some of the largest and best known Chinese firms.
 Students will also become acquainted withthe capabilities and liabilities of Chinese firms and their strategic options.
 Tools needed to assess the investment potential of Chinese firms will be provided, and students will have an opportunity to do original research on issues of governance and management of Chinese firms.